Case presentation by Kristin Remus DO, NYU Chief Resident

 Commentary by Danise Schiliro- Chuang MD

 Welcome to this week’s edition of ShortCuts.
 Hoping as always that this post finds you all doing well.
-For those of you who have taken or who are …
+For those of you who have taken or who …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
 Prior to publication, each commentary is thoroughly reviewed for content by a faculty member.